swiftlang/swift-org-website/gsoc2024/index.md

 **Expected outcomes/benefits/deliverables**

-Introduce a new library for the swift-syntax package with an API to implement name lookup for a given syntax node, with lots of tests for all of the fun corner cases in Swift (e.g, `guard let`, implicit names like `self`, `error` in a catch block, `newValue in a setter) `error`, .
+Introduce a new library for the swift-syntax package with an API to implement name and scope lookup for a given syntax node, with lots of tests for all of the fun corner cases in Swift (e.g, `guard let`, implicit names like `self`, `error` in a catch block, `newValue` in a setter).
 From there, the sky's the limit: there are many scope-based queries to build APIs for, or you could start building on top of these APIs for something like IDE support in [SourceKit-LSP](https://github.com/apple/sourcekit-lsp).

 **Potential mentors**